 Try to prepare them that sometimes it is hard to work after an emergency or disaster.
+Maybe you can get some pictures of exercises or real deployments to give them an idea what will they be confronted with.

 They will hit into scenarios and maybe see injured, wounded people, people in need, children without their relatives... things they have never seen before.